 - diplomats, consular personnel, accredited representatives or civil servants of a foreign country, the United Nations or one of its organizations, an intergovernmental organization to which Canada belongs, and any member of the staff of the above-listed persons who are working in Canada in an official capacity and who have obtained an attestation issued by "le Protocole" (Gouvernement du Québec), 525 René-Lévesque E., Quebec City, telephone: 418-649-2346.
 This attestation is valid for one academic year and must be renewed each year the student attends university; - the spouse and unmarried children of the above-listed persons; - an International student whose spouse or parents hold certain work categories of work permits in Quebec.
 For further details and verification, please contact the Office of the Registrar, Room LB 700, 514-848-2424, ext.
-2650 or 2686; - a student who is registered at a university and who has come to Quebec as an exchange student, or as a student participating in a program of co-operation agreed to by the Government of Quebec and which exempts the participants from paying differential fees: - a student who is admitted to a Quebec university and whose country has a fee remission agreement with the Government of Quebec.
+2650 or 3271; - a student who is registered at a university and who has come to Quebec as an exchange student, or as a student participating in a program of co-operation agreed to by the Government of Quebec and which exempts the participants from paying differential fees; - a student who is admitted to a Quebec university and whose country has a fee remission agreement with the Government of Quebec.
 The Government of Quebec has agreements for granting a limited number of exemptions from the differential fees for International students from the following countries:

-Algeria, Belgium (Flemish Community), Belgium (French Community), Benin, Brazil, Burkina Faso, Burundi, Cameroon, China, Colombia (ICETEX), Congo (Brazzaville), Democratic Republic of the Congo, Egypt, Gabon, Germany (Bavaria, DAAD), Guinea, Haiti, India, Israel, Italy, Ivory Coast, Korea, Lebanon, Luxembourg, Madagascar, Mali, Mauritania, Mauritius, Mexico (CONACYT, SEP, SRE), Morocco, Niger, Peru, Rwanda, Senegal, Spain (Catalonia), Togo, Tunisia, and Vietnam.
+Algeria, Belgium (Flanders), Belgium (Wallonia), Benin, Brazil, Burkina Faso, Burundi, Cameroon, China (graduate students), Colombia, Congo, Democratic Republic of the Congo, Egypt, Francophone University Agency, Gabon, Germany, Germany (Bavaria), Guinea, Haiti, Israel, Italy, Ivory Coast, Korea, Lebanon, Luxembourg, Madagascar, Mali, Mauritania, Mauritania, Mauritius, Mexico, Morocco, Niger, Peru, Rwanda, Senegal, Spain (Catalonia), Togo, Tunisia, and Vietnam.
 Inquiries and applications for an exemption should be made directly to the students' own Ministry of Education prior to leaving their home country.
 In some cases, when the person is in Canada, it may be possible to apply for an exemption at his or her embassy or consulate in Canada or in the United States;

 - a student who is registered at a university and whose status as a permanent resident has been officially recognized by Immigration Canada.
 Should a student receive permanent resident status during the academic year, he or she should immediately present the official document to the Office of the Registrar, Room LB 700, to have his or her status changed and to inquire about a possible refund.
 For more information on refund policies and deadlines for submission of documents, please contact the Office of the Registrar.
 International students should present themselves at the International Students Office, Hall Building, Room 653, to request an exemption and possible refund from the International Student Health and Accident Insurance Plan; - under certain conditions, students who have obtained Convention refugee status may be eligible for an exemption from the differential fees for International students.
 Depending on the documentation submitted, they may be eligible to pay either the Quebec tuition rate or the Canadian non-Quebec rate.
-For information on deadlines for submission of documentation and on the specific documents required, please contact the Office of the Registrar; - under certain conditions, International students holding certain categories of CSQ who are allowed to apply for permanent resident status from within Canada may be eligible to pay the Quebec tuition rate.

-The following are exempted from paying differential fees and may pay the Canadian tuition rate:

-students who are French citizens (accord France-Québec).
+For information on deadlines for submission of documentation and on the specific documents required, please contact the Office of the Registrar; - under certain conditions, International students holding certain categories of CSQ who are allowed to apply for permanent resident status from within Canada may be eligible to pay the Quebec tuition rate. - The following are exempted from paying differential fees and may pay the Canadian tuition rate: - undergraduate students who are citizens of France (accord France-Québec) and a limited number of undergraduate international students from China (entente Chine-Québec).